Registry Parser

 Phase 4 (in)

-ShellBags (heuristic ITEMIDLIST decode, NTUSER + UsrClass), MUICache, approved shell extensions, StartupApproved state, UAC policies, Defender status, WDigest, security providers, persistent routes, RDP/NLA security, plus per-hive fan-out so every loaded NTUSER.DAT/UsrClass.dat is analysed separately.
+ShellBags (heuristic ITEMIDLIST decode, NTUSER + UsrClass), MUICache, approved shell extensions, StartupApproved state, UAC policies, Defender status, WDigest, security providers, persistent routes, RDP/NLA security, the LSA machine and primary-domain SID (polacdms), the legacy audit policy (auditpol), plus per-hive fan-out so every loaded NTUSER.DAT/UsrClass.dat is analysed separately.

 ShellBags is the most complex plugin in the catalog.
 The heuristic decoder handles the common ITEMIDLIST patterns including removable-media bags; it does not handle every edge case the format throws at you.
 For exotic bags you may still want to cross-check against Eric Zimmerman's ShellBagsExplorer.